KnBrckr/picasa-album-uploader/readme.txt

 To display the button load link in a post or page, insert the shortcode `[picasa_album_uploader_button]` at the desired location.

 A log of plugin activity useful to debug failures can be obtained by selecting the plugin option 'Enable Debug Log' and saving the configuration change.
 The logging might impact performance of your website so should only be enabled when debugging is required.
+The errors can optionally be sent to your server error logs.

 = Reporting Problems =